-VIU has one approved satellite teaching site where up to 49% of your degree program may be completed.
-The remaining portion of your degree program may be fulfilled through distance learning or in residence at the VIU main campus.
-The site is located at Trinity Southwest University (76 Jefferson NE Suite 28, Albuquerque, NM 87109).
+VIU has an approved teaching site in two additional suites adjacent to the VIU main suite/campus.
+The site is located at Trinity Southwest University (7600 Jefferson NE Suite 28, Albuquerque, NM 87109).
 Schedules are posted on the VIU website prior to the semester, and course offerings at this site are limited.